-This Tudor manor is bringing back the style and grace of the Gilded Age, and after only a few hours, I was enchanted.
-Blantyre offers a rare opportunity to engage with the past and become immersed in the delights of a bygone era.
+This Tudor manor brings back the elegance and grace of the Gilded Age, and after only a few hours, I was enchanted.
+Blantyre offers a truly rare opportunity to engage with the past and become immersed in the delights of a bygone era.

 Stepping inside, my Gilded Age fantasy was complete.
 Beyond the formal sitting area and colossal four-poster bed is an intimate room with wood-burning fireplace and writing desk tucked into a bay window.
-Despite all of this grandeur, part of Blantyre’s charm is its ability to immediately set its guests at ease.
-Within minutes of arrival, we were lounging on plush couches nibbling on cheese and fruit with a glass of red wine in hand and classical music filling the 1,042 square feet of the Paterson Suite.
+Despite all of this grandeur, part of Blantyre's charm is its ability to immediately set its guests at ease.
+Within minutes of arrival, we were lounging on plush couches nibbling on fruit, cheese and nuts with a glass of Champagne in hand and classical music filling the 1,042 square feet of the Paterson Suite.

 Potting Shed Spa

 Dressing for dinner, I could hear faint piano music drifting up from downstairs.
 These touches are part of an old world refinement that is hard to find in America, but Blantyre firmly grasps.
-As we toasted glasses of champagne, I could hardly believe that this European-style retreat was less then 3 hours drive from New York City.
-Delicate canapés teased at the chef’s talents, and without hesitation, we chose the five-course surprise menu.
-After catching a glimpse of what this Relais and Chateaux Grand Chef could do during his television appearances, I couldn’t wait for his surprise menu to begin.
+As we toasted glasses of wine, I could hardly believe that this European-style country retreat was less then 3 hours' drive from New York City.
+Delicate canapés teased at the chef's talents, and without hesitation, we chose the five-course surprise menu.

 Blantyre Dining Room